njoy/NJOY21/README.md

 Please refer to the [Release Notes](ReleaseNotes.md) to see what has changed from one version to the next.

 ## Installation
-Instructions for building and installing NJOY21---as well as any of the subprojects---are found on our (admittedly inadequate) [website](https://njoy.github.io/Build/index.html).
+Instructions for building and installing NJOY21---as well as any of the subprojects---are found on our [website](https://docs.github.io/install.html).

 ## Version
 To see the version number for NJOY21, simply execute (after building):